-Designated accessible parking spaces are available at Sugarlands Visitor Center.
-Restrooms are accessible, as is the outside water fountain near the east parking lot.
-The visitor center is open year-round, except Christmas day, and is fully accessible.
-The information desk, book sales area, exhibits, and audiovisual room are all on one level.
-Ranger-led programs held in the visitor center are accessible.
-For hearing-impaired visitors, the park movie is captioned.
+Designated accessible parking spaces are available at Sugarlands Visitor Center and the restrooms are accessible.
+The visitor center is open year-round, except on Christmas Day, and is fully accessible.
+The information desk, book sales area, and exhibits are all on one level.

-Oconaluftee Visitor Center, the Mountain Farm Museum, and Mingus Mill
+Oconaluftee Visitor Center, Mountain Farm Museum, and Mingus Mill

-Designated accessible parking spaces are available at the visitor center.
-Restrooms are accessible.
-The visitor center is open year-round, except Christmas day, and is accessible.
+Designated accessible parking spaces are available at the Oconaluftee Visitor Center and the restrooms are accessible.
+The visitor center is open year-round, except on Christmas Day, and is accessible.
 Exhibits, information desk, and book sales area are all on one level.

 The paths through the nearby Mountain Farm Museum are hard-packed gravel and wheelchair-accessible with assistance.
 A guide booklet about the historic structures is available for a small fee.
 Most of the buildings can be viewed from the outside via doorways, and a ramp provides access to the house.
 Most talks and demonstrations are accessible to visitors in wheelchairs.

 Mingus Mill, one-half mile north of the visitor center, is open seasonally.
 Accessible restrooms are adjacent to the parking area.
 A paved and packed-gravel trail of about 100 yards makes the mill accessible with assistance.
 A single step allows access to the interior ground floor of the mill.
 A guide leaflet and loose leaf binder containing photographs of the interior of the mill are available.
 Millers are available to explain the milling process and answer questions.